 My Top 5 Video Recording Tips for You

-- Your sound needs to rock.
+- Your sound needs to be on point.
 This is also a biggie.
-When you do your test above, say something into the camera and test your audio.
+When you do your test above, say something to the camera and test your audio.
 I always make sure to project my voice, speak loudly and enunciate.
-If you sound like you’re in a tunnel or there isn’t depth in your voice, it’s time to look into a lavalier microphone etc.
+If you sound like you’re in a tunnel or there isn’t depth in your voice, it’s time to look into a lavalier microphone, etc.

 Now, the million dollar question is, who is going to take this message to heart and get over their fears to record a video THIS WEEK?

 I just recorded a quick video this morning before I started the day because I knew once I got into my day, I’d get busy and make excuses.
 I find the times when I’m most focused and have a small pocket of time to take massive action and get results.

 One last thought to leave you with.
 If you are a coach, you must practice what you preach too.
 If you can’t do things for yourself, do them for your clients who are looking up to you and expecting you to lead the way.

 Amber, your encouragement to use video and not worry about it being perfect gave me the nudge I needed to Just Do It!
 While I don’t have a huge following yet, I do have viewers and it’s already having an impact on my website visits.
 Thanks!”